esteinig/vircov/README.md

 ## Etymology

 Not a very creative abbreviation of "virus coverage" but the little spectacles in the logo are a reference to [Rudolf Virchow](https://en.wikipedia.org/wiki/Rudolf_Virchow) who described such trivial concepts as cells, cancer and pathology.
-His surname is pronounced somewhat like `vircov` if you mumble the terminal `v`.
+His surname is pronounced like `vircov` if you mumble the terminal `v`.

 ## Contributors

-* Prof. Deborah Williamson & Prof. Lachlan Coin (principal investigators for `META-GP`)
+* Prof. Deborah Williamson and Prof. Lachlan Coin (principal investigators for `META-GP`)
 * Dr. Leon Caly (samples and sequencing for testing on clinical data)